mcinglis/test.c/README.md

 # Test.c

-Test.c is a nice testing library for C. It encourages your tests to be modular, reusable, and composable.
+Test.c is a testing library for C that encourages modular and composable tests.

 ``` c
 #include "test.h"